 callable functions#

-function bqp_initialize(data, control, status)
+function bqp_initialize(T, INT, data, control, status)

 Set default control values and initialize private data